-The utensil that you are using to boil milk must have a thick bottom.
+The utensil you use to boil milk must have a thick bottom.
 Mine is a little thin though it is nonstick.
 You can use steel or aluminium kadhai.

-Additionally, the vessel must be deep enough to hold & boil 1-litre of milk in there.
+Additionally, the vessel must be deep enough to hold & boil 1 litre of milk.
 Do not cover the vessel, or else the milk will flow out.
 Lastly, be cautious because the milk is deadly hot.
 Keep your kids away to avoid any misfortune.
 Rest everything’s sorted.

 Since I have covered all the necessary details, it will be easy for you to make milk mawa at home.
 Tell me in the comment section how did it go.
-The steps include pictures that will help you get a better idea of the textures.
+The steps include pictures that will help you better understand the textures.
 So, go on.